markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 1. Click the **Parameters** button next to the name of the layer for which you want to create parameters.
 The Parameters screen opens.
 It lists each property on the layer and its value.
 2. Select the **On** option beside the name of each property you want to make into a parameter.
 A default parameter name will appear.
 You can only add parameters to properties that have changed from their default state.

    * For example, if you add a layer and keep it at its default xy position of 0,0, Dynamic Media Classic will not expose a **Position** property.
 To fix, move the layer at least one pixel.
-Now Dynamic Media Classic will expose **Position** as a property you canparameterize.
+Now Dynamic Media Classic will expose **Position** as a property you can parameterize.
    * To add a parameter to the show/hide property (which turns the layer on and off ), click the **Show** or **Hide Layer** icon to toggle the layer off (you can turn it back on afterwards if you want).
-Dynamic Media Classic will now expose a **Hide** property that can beparameterized.
+Dynamic Media Classic will now expose a **Hide** property that can be parameterized.

 3. Rename the default parameter names to something that will be easier to identify in the URL.
 For example, if you want to add a parameter to change the banner layer on top of an image, change the default name of "layer\_2\_src" to"banner."
-4. Press **Close** to exit the Parametersscreen.
+4. Press **Close** to exit the Parameters screen.
 5. Repeat this process for other layers by clicking the **Parameters** button and adding and renaming parameters.
 6. Save your changes when done.

 >[!TIP]
 >
 >Rename your parameters to something meaningful, and develop a naming convention to standardize those names.
 Be sure the naming convention is agreed upon in advance by both the design and development teams.

->[!TIP]
 >
->Can't add a paramter because you don't see the property?
-Just change the property of the layer from its default (by moving, resizing, hiding, etc.) and you should now see that property exposed.
+>Can't add a parameter because you don't see the property?
+Just change the property of the layer from its default (by moving, resizing, hiding, etc.).
+You should now see that property exposed.

 Learn more about [Template Parameters](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/template-basics/creating-template-parameters.html).